 These waves can destroy everything in their path.
 They are extremely powerful, landing a heavy punch on buildings, cars, and everything in its wake.
 People who are trapped by the walls of water are unable to swim to safety due to the sheer magnitude of its force.

 The only respite is to seek higher ground immediately.
 When these Tsunami events occur, you will be better able to manage the evacuation process with an emergency urban survival plan already in place.
-Here’s an incredible video of a tsunami occurring in Japan, notice the absolute devastation of everything in it’s path:

 Things to Do Before a Tsunami